Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0017-server-side-rendering.md

   - adding custom headers to the response (e.g. session cookies), and running a server-side logging service
   - good developer experience (fast code reloading)

+## Consequences
+### For UI design
+- We will need to consider what a server-rendered page (i.e. what the user sees before all the scripts have loaded and executed) should look like.
+This will be different for different "apps", both because the usefulness of server-rendered markup is different on different pages, and because much of the state is stored client-side, making it unavailable for rendering on the server.
+- Measures might need to be considered to discourage interactions with UI elements beefore scripts that support these elements have loaded (e.g. display buttons as disabled).

+### For development
+- When writing code, developers will need to be aware whether a given code path will run on the server, and if so, make sure it does not use any of the client-side APIs.

+### For deployment
+- As opposed to the current setup (Nginx serving a bunch of static files), the load on the server, with server-side rendering, will be greater.
+This will require proper monitoring of the servers, and a capacity to scale up.
+Effective caching strategies, e.g. using CDNs, should be considered.

 ## References
 ### General
 - [Rendering on the Web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) on web.dev.